COSC-484/Towson-Event-Page/readme.md

+# Download all files in the folder called Master Branch

 # To Properly download the project download the "backend" and "client" folders.

 # Make sure these folders are downloaded into an empty/parent folder.